 |

 Keeping your wrists curled, bring your arms back to your sides.
-Repeat
+Repeat steps 2-4 several times, then switch sides. |

 |